-- MUSI 119.
+MUSI 119.
 GROVE CITY COLLEGE SINGERS.
 The Grove City College Singers is comprised of auditioned female vocalists who are interested in singing a variety of sacred and secular vocal literature.
 In addition to two formal concerts during the academic year, the ensemble sings at a variety of campus venues, including alumni events, and a chapel service during the fall semester.
 Auditions are held during the first week of fall semester.

-Semester course, zero hours. - MUSI 123.
+MUSI 123.
 PIANO CLASS I. The first in a sequence of piano classes, this course is intended for students with no background in piano playing.
 Skills developed in this course include: reading pitch and rhythm; repertoire in five-finger positions in various keys; white-key major and minor scales in two octaves, hands separately; introduction of changes of position (thumb crossing, finger substitution, extension, contraction, leap); I and V 6/5 chords in all major keys.

-Semester course, one hour. - MUSI 124.
+MUSI 124.
 PIANO CLASS II.
 The second in a sequence of piano courses, this course is intended for students who have the basic skills developed in Music 123 Piano Class I. The course includes: repertoire with easy changes of position; black-key major and minor scales in two octaves, hands separately; chord progressions I-V in all major and minor keys; harmonization using I and V 6/5; and sight-reading in five-finger positions.
 See instructor for placement.

-Semester course, one hour. - MUSI 125.
+MUSI 125.
 PIANO CLASS III.
 The third in a sequence of piano courses, this course is intended for students who have acquired the basic skills developed in Music 124 Piano Class II.
 The course includes: intermediate level repertoire by standard composers; all major scales, two octaves, hands together; chord progressions I-IV-V-I in major and minor keys; harmonization using I, IV 6/4, and V 6/5 chords in major and minor keys; and sight-reading easy pieces with minimal changes of position; and transposing of simple melodies.
 See instructor for placement.

-Semester course, one hour. - MUSI 126.
+MUSI 126.
 PIANO CLASS IV.
 The fourth in a sequence of piano courses, this course is intended for students who have attained the skills covered in Music 125 Piano Class III.
 The course includes: standard repertoire at the intermediate and advanced-intermediate levels; all major scales, two octaves, hands together; chord progressions I-IV-ii-V7-I in major and minor keys; harmonization using I, IV 6/4, and V 6/5 in various accompaniment patterns; sight-reading early intermediate repertoire; introduction of hymn playing, reading open score (SATB), and playing easy accompaniments.
 See instructor for placement.

-Semester course, one hour. - MUSI 129.
+MUSI 129.
 ACCOMPANYING: VOCAL AND INSTRUMENTAL.
 This course provides instruction in the art of accompanying singers and instrumentalists on the piano.
 Various musical aspects are addressed, including phrasing and tempo, metrical pulse, tonal balance, recitative, orchestra reductions, alto and tenor clefs, transposing instruments, and musical style periods.
 Practical issues include page turning, proper deportment on stage, and rehearsal techniques.
 Prerequisite: Piano skills above the intermediate level.

-Fall semester only, two hours. - MUSI 131.
+MUSI 131.
 ORGAN CLASS.
 This course is for music as well as non-music majors interested in the organ and its literature.
 The course also studies the history and design of the organ as well as acoustics and liturgical architecture.

-Semester course, one hour. - MUSI 135.
+MUSI 135.
 GUITAR CLASS I. This is an introductory course designed to provide the student with a means of self-expression through playing the guitar.

-Semester course, one hour. - MUSI 137.
+MUSI 137.
 GUITAR CLASS II.
 This course is for the student who has a basic knowledge of the guitar.
 This course includes teaching correct methods for learning flamenco techniques, aural and visual analysis, and performance harmonizing.